 Minister for Pensions and Financial Inclusion Guy Opperman MP gives a high level overview of the pensions scene for member nominated trustees, followed by Q&A session.
-Webinar to follow on the launch of AMNT's report which discusses the challenges that trustees face in trying to get their voting policies implemented by fund managers and how best to overcome them.
-Session chaired by Janice Turner, Co-Chair of AMNT.
+Immediately after this the AMNT will discuss the new groundbreaking report into the challenges that trustees face in trying to get their voting policies implemented by fund managers and how best to overcome them.
+Session chaired by Janice Turner, Founding Co-Chair of AMNT.

 Guy Opperman MP